Building a home for themselves within waves of beauty and bombast in exacting measures,

 Calm, considered and intricately constructed layers of ambience meet raw eruptions of power, always with a firm grasp of crafting reverberant melodies that haunt the mind.

-This highly dynamic quintet have grown from their roots in Post-Rock and now sprawl out over a wide range of influence, not one piece of their sonic puzzle is superfluous.
+This highly dynamic quartet have grown from their roots in Post-Rock and now sprawl out over a wide range of influence, not one piece of their sonic puzzle is superfluous.

 They are a deeply formidable proposition in a live setting where they are capable of creating an atmosphere that draws attention of rooms of all sizes.

 Previous festival appearances include Standon Calling, Dot To Dot, Live At Leeds and Beacons Festival, they have also played alongside bands such as Post War Glamour Girls, Coasts, Big Deal and Mutiny On The Bounty.

 Everything the band has released so far has received multiple airplay on BBC Introducing, XFM and others.
-The majority of their work being self-produced, leaving Otherpeopleslives a self - contained unit of enviable ability.
+The majority of their work being self-produced, leaving Otherpeopleslives a self-contained unit of enviable ability.